chandrakanth-c/AMI/README.md

 # Packer to build customized AMI using Packer
-Follow below steps in order to use the packer template application
+Follow below steps in order to use the packer template application.

 # Validate template
 packer validate -var-file=./cred.json ami.json